threedworld-mit/tdw/Documentation/python/replicant/actions/grasp.md

 - `axis` Continuously (per `communicate()` call, including after this action ends), rotate the grasped object around this axis.
 Options: `"pitch"`, `"yaw"`, `"roll"`.
 If None, the grasped object will maintain its initial rotation.

+- `relative_to_hand` If True, the object rotates relative to the hand holding it.
+If False, the object rotates relative to the Replicant.
+Ignored if `angle` or `axis` is None.

 - `status` [The current status of the action.](../action_status.md) By default, this is `ongoing` (the action isn't done).

 - `initialized` If True, the action has initialized.
 If False, the action will try to send `get_initialization_commands(resp)` on this frame.